EmployersLearners

 Multiverse is committed to fostering an open and inclusive environment where diverse perspectives and ideas can be explored and discussed.
 Engaging with external speakers can enrich the learning experience of our learners and staff, providing valuable insights and broadening horizons.

-External speaker: Any non-Multiverse employee, contractor, or enrolled learner, invited to speak to a gathering of any size in the Multiverse UK office, online, or at a Multiverse-branded event off-site.
-Invited guests from outside Multiverse are not to be regarded as 'external speakers' for Prevent duty compliance unless they intend to speak to a gathering at any point during their attendance.
+External speaker: is to be regarded as any non-Multiverse employee, contractor or enrolled learner, invited to speak to a gathering of people of any number in the Multiverse UK office, online, or at a Multiverse branded event off-site.
+Any invited guests from outside Multiverse are NOT to be regarded as ‘external speakers’ for the purposes of compliance with the Prevent duty, unless they are intending to speak to a gathering at any point during their attendance.

 This includes but is not limited to: